coupergateway/couper-examples/kubernetes-configuration/README.md

               value: '8099'
 ```

-#### Service
+### Service

 The service makes Couper available within your cluster namespace.
-To do so, we will link the service name to the couper container via
-label selector with the key `app` and value `couper`.
-We have configured this selector in the deployment configuration above too.
+To do so, we will link the service name to the Couper container: compare the label `selector` with the key `app` and the value `couper`.
+This selector is also configured in the deployment configuration above.
-Additionally, all packets gets sent from service port `7070` to the container port `8099`.
+Additionally, all packages are sent from service port `7070` to the container port `8099`.

 ```yaml
 apiVersion: v1